 Early Origins of the Wares family

-Devon where the first record of the family was Herebertus la Guerre in the Pipe Rolls of 1179.
+The surname Wares was first found in Devon where the first record of the family was Herebertus la Guerre in the Pipe Rolls of 1179.
 A few years later, John la Werre, la Guerre was listed in the Pipe Rolls of 1187 and 1195 in Gloucestershire.
 The name was "originally de la werre, de la guerre, 'of the war', a warrior."
-CITATION[CLOSE]

 Early History of the Wares family

 This web page shows only a small excerpt of our Wares research.
 Another 115 words (8 lines of text) covering the years 1594, 1666, 1772, 1846, 1798, 1588 and 1632 are included under the topic Early Wares History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Wares has been recorded under many different variations, including Ware, Wares, Delaware, Delawarr and others.

 Early Notables of the Wares family (pre 1700)

 Another 37 words (3 lines of text) are included under the topic Early Wares Notables in all our PDF Extended History products and printed products wherever possible.